Babson Faculty Research Fund (BFRF)

 - and to increase the public visibility and academic reputation of the College and its faculty, regionally, nationally, and internationally.

 The Babson Faculty Research Fund is here to serve faculty members in all stages of their research activities.
 The BFRF, through a competitive process, provides financial support for meritorious faculty research projects.

 In addition to supporting individual faculty research projects, the BFRF engages in other activities throughout the year to keep the Babson faculty and staff informed about ongoing research, faculty research publications and presentations, and funding opportunities.
-The BFRF sponsors programs that feature faculty research presentations, and publishes newsletters, Research@Babson College, Annual Reports, and a Working Paper series.
+The BFRF sponsors programs that feature faculty research presentations, and publishes newsletters, Research@Babson College, and Annual Reports.

 Breaking NEws - January 12, 2016

 In partnership with the Babson Faculty Research Fund (BFRF), the Leonard Schlesinger Fund for Global Healthcare Entrepreneurship will make funds available to support faculty in research related to global health and healthcare entrepreneurship.
 The Leonard Schlesinger Fund for Global Healthcare Entrepreneurship at Babson College was founded with a commitment to global health and desire to explore the ways in which Babson's methodology of Entrepreneurial Thought and Action® and SEERS can benefit the field.